HumanToneHumanTone

 The Rise of AI Detection

 But here's what most people don't realize: AI detectors don't actually "understand" text.
-They use statistical analysis to guess whether text was written by a human or a machine.
-And statistics can be beaten.
+They use statistical analysis to estimate whether text resembles human or AI writing.
+That makes their output useful as a signal, not a definitive authorship judgment.

 The Three Pillars of AI Detection